Does being self employed affect my car insurance?

 - Businesses that are most likely to do well during a recession

 - What is legal liability cover?

 - Are you ready to fly solo?

-Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.